Working With Seasonal Affective Disorder or SAD

 We've all experienced how one negative thought, or a conflict situation with a colleague, for example, can spiral into a pattern of negativity that lasts throughout the day.
 SAD can exaggerate this negativity, and it can lead to feelings of hopelessness and depression.

 It can also help to practice mindfulness, which is when you slow down and make an effort to appreciate each moment as you live it.
-This simple technique can transform how you experience life, and it can also help you feel grateful for the small things by encouraging you to appreciate everything around you.
+This simple technique can transform how you experience life, and it can also help you to feel grateful for the small things by encouraging you to appreciate everything around you.

 4. Reach Out